Efficient Tracking of Sparse Signals via an Earth Mover's Distance Dynamics Regularizer: Background

 BPDN-DF modifies standard BPDN with the addition of a tracking regularizer:

-where $\v{x}_n = g(\est{\v{x}}_{n-1})$ is the prediction produced using the dynamics function $g$.
+where $\widetilde{\bm{x}}_n = g(\widehat{\bm{x}}_{n-1})$ is the prediction produced using the dynamics function $g$.
 This additional term encourages solutions which adhere to the dynamics model.
-Similarly, RWL1-DF modifies RWL1 by injecting dynamics into the recovery process via an additional term in the denominator of the weight update equation:
+Similarly, RWL1-DF modifies RWL1 by injecting dynamics into the recovery process via second order statistics.
+While both BPDN-DF and RWL1-DF can improve performance in the recovery of time varying signals, each of these algorithms injects dynamics information in a point-wise fashion and thus fail to capture the geometric relationship between neighboring signal elements.